 Ludington's North Breakwater Light

 You've seen it in numerous photographs, and it is now ranked #1 in Michigan lights to visit.
 Ludington's North Breakwater Light is a focal point within the community, and a great place to watch the sunset or wave at the S.S.
 Badger (Lake Michigan Carferry) as it cruises from its dock in Ludington out onto Lake Michigan.
+During open hours, visitors can climb the 53 steps to the top.
 The breakwall leading out to the light is a popular venue for fishermen and those who enjoy walking the mile-long round trip.

 Big Sable Point Lighthouse

 The black-and-white striped, 112 foot lighthouse at the Ludington State Park stands proudly on the shores of Lake Michigan and remains a testament to lighthouse keepers of the past.
 The Big Sable Point Lighthouse is listed on both the state and national registers of historic places.
 From May-October, visitors can hike the 1.5 miles from the parking lot to the beach and climb the 130 steps to the top of the tower, which offers a spectacular view of the Lake Michigan waters.
 The original keeper's quarters houses a gift shop, where you can pick up a memento of your visit.

 Hours: 10am-5pm daily, May 8- October 28, 2018.